omnikrystc/PHP-File-Crawler/README.md

 To Do
 -----

+- trap and report permissions errors (part of state/notify handling)
+- better state handling/passing
+- better filtering options (class it out through an interface)
 - get the framework finished and in place

 Progress Notes
 --------------

-Simple observer pattern in place with basic data handler (simple array for now)
+Simple observer pattern in place with basic data handler (simple array for now) File includes and directory excludes in place (using regex) detecting and ignoring symlinks when scanning (via param, ignored by default)